Ignigena/nautilus/docs/concepts/configuration.md

 to be present despite the contents of the `config` directory.

 Runtime configuration can be passed in an object when creating the Nautilus instance.
-For example, to disable the session hook globally:
+For example, to disable the favicon hook globally:

 ```
 new Nautilus({
- session: false
+ favicon: false
 });
 ```